A bow and arrow is an age-old tool that has been used for hunting, a weapon of war, as a means of personal protection, and for recreational activity.

 My Favorite Feature!

-Other than the Ranger packing down to 22″ in length and three takedown arrows be able to be stored in the riser, which is pretty cool, my favorite feature is the interchangeable limbs.
+Other than the Ranger packing down to 22″ in length and three takedown arrows being able to be stored in the riser, which is pretty cool, my favorite feature is the interchangeable limbs.

 The Ranger that I currently have has 45# limbs.